at a garage near you

 8PR or 8 ply tyres are heavily constructed with further reinforcement known as 'ply'.
 This is a second option for light commercial vehicles and 8PR means 8 ply.
 Extra steel reinforcement is used.
 The average for most cars is 4 ply.

-ASDA Tyres is operated by Boco Tyres Ltd under contract with ASDA.
-Registered in England No. 08673701, VAT No. 174872473.
+Asda Tyres is operated by Colewood Automotive under contract with Asda.
+Registered in England No. 10828348, VAT No. 273208316.
 Registered Office Colewood House, Building 1, Kingfisher Court, Bowesfield, Stockton on Tees, North Yorkshire, TS18 3EX